"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem: Performance Evaluation

 \subsection{Discussion}

-Figure~\ref{fig:Experiment Results Functions} shows a relative comparison between \mbox{S-WSS} and \mbox{A-ESS} with \mbox{S-WSS} using varying stride lengths $f(n)$ on various scalings of PASCAL data.
+Figure~\ref{fig:Experiment Results Functions} shows a relative comparison between \mbox{SSS} and \mbox{A-ESS} with \mbox{SSS} using varying stride lengths $f(n)$ on various scalings of PASCAL data.
 As expected, accuracy and running time decrease as stride lengths increase, offering flexibility by choice of $f(n)$.
-The relative performance of \mbox{S-WSS} improves as the input size grows, demonstrating that \mbox{S-WSS} scales better than \mbox{A-ESS}.
-In particular, \mbox{S-WSS} achieves 95\% the accuracy of \mbox{A-ESS} 2x faster at 50\% IoU, the same accuracy 4x faster at 4x scaling, and, at 9x scaling, accuracies up to 99.9\% at 90\% IoU 2.2x faster.
-We found that \mbox{S-WSS} performs equally well across all 10 object classes in the PASCAL dataset.
+The relative performance of \mbox{SSS} improves as the input size grows, demonstrating that \mbox{SSS} generally scales more gracefully than \mbox{A-ESS}.
+In particular, \mbox{SSS} achieves 95\% the accuracy of \mbox{A-ESS} 2x faster at 50\% IoU, the same accuracy 4x faster at 4x scaling, and, at 9x scaling, accuracies up to 99.9\% at 90\% IoU 2.2x faster.
+We found that \mbox{SSS} performs equally well across all 10 object classes in the PASCAL dataset.

-In Figure~\ref{fig:non-PASCAL}, we observe that \mbox{S-WSS} easily achieves near-perfect accuracy 3.3x faster on all but small, random matrices.
-On high-res image data, it achieves a 45x speedup at 93\% accuracy, an 11x speedup at 99\% accuracy, and 99.5\% accuracy at a 3.5x speedup.
-Figure~\ref{fig:IoUs} demonstrates that \mbox{S-WSS} performs increasingly well on more difficult IoUs as spatial coherence and matrix size increase.
-We see that spatial coherence heavily influences \mbox{S-WSS'} performance: all of the worst performances have significantly lower coherence scores.
-Thus, spatial coherence affects \mbox{S-WSS'} accuracy more than $n$ does, making it the single best predictor of accuracy for all datasets used in this work.
+In Figure~\ref{fig:non-PASCAL}, we observe that \mbox{SSS} easily achieves near-perfect accuracy 3.3x faster on all but small, random matrices.
+On high-resolution image data, it achieves a 45x speedup at 93\% accuracy, an 11x speedup at 99\% accuracy, and 99.5\% accuracy at a 3.5x speedup.
+Figure~\ref{fig:IoUs} demonstrates that \mbox{SSS} performs increasingly well on more strict IoUs as spatial coherence and matrix size increase.
+We see that spatial coherence heavily influences \mbox{SSS'} performance: all of the worst performances have significantly lower coherence scores.
+Thus, spatial coherence affects \mbox{SSS'} accuracy more than $n$ does, making it the single best predictor of accuracy for all datasets used in this work.

-On this same data, we found that poor accuracy performance on small, random matrices is largely due to infinite loop cases triggered during \mbox{S-WSS'} search phase.
+We found that poor accuracy performance on small, random matrices is largely due to reaching the iteration cap which prevents infinite loop cases triggered during \mbox{SSS'} search phase.
 We found that the chance of this case occurring decreases precipitously as matrices increase in size or coherence.
 We observed this probability to be 20\%, 11\%, and 4\% for \mbox{$n=512, 1024, 2048$} random matrices, respectively, and 0.7\% uniformly across all sets of non-random matrices.
-If these cases are omitted, \mbox{S-WSS'} 50\% IoU accuracy on 512x512 random matrices, for example, increases from 78\% to 91\%. \mbox{S-WSS'} increase in accuracy on increasingly large random matrices in particular can thus be largely attributed to the prevalence of these cases in small, random matrices.
+If these cases are omitted, \mbox{SSS'} 50\% IoU accuracy on 512x512 random matrices, for example, increases from 78\% to 91\%. \mbox{SSS'} increase in accuracy on increasingly large random matrices in particular can thus be largely attributed to the prevalence of these cases in small, random matrices.